 Top-down and teleological modernisation theory has provided the ideological drive behind dam-building in past eras.
-Consequently, the thesis aims to build theory on whether the ideological drive and practises of modernisation theory, critiqued for their expert-orientated and elite-centric knowledge-production and decision-making, are continuing.
-Through this, the research contributes to broader reflections about the workings of a more infrastructure-heavy phase of global development.
+Consequently, the thesis built theory on whether the ideological drive and practises of modernisation theory, critiqued for their expert-orientated and elite-centric knowledge-production and decision-making, are continuing.
+This enabled conclusions about the continuity and change in the ongoing infrastructure turn in development.